huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

     significant problems in the mathematics that are best avoided, especially since the vast majority of games are covered.
   * Jump behavior assumes that during the airborne trajectory there is no drag, air resistance, damping, friction or what else.
     Since drag is usually non-existent or negligible for jump trajectory calculations this is, once again, the most common situation.
-If the character is affected by drag while it moves on the ground, then the developer is responsible for removing and restoring drag when the character jumps and lands respectively.
+If the character is affected by drag while it moves on the ground, then it's developer's responsibility to remove and restore drag when the character jumps and lands respectively.
 - **Taking Control:** When using Jump behavior as part of an entire steering system, it is important to make sure it can take complete control of the character.
 If Jump behavior is combined with other steering behaviors using a blending algorithm, then it will almost certainly fail eventually.
 A character that is avoiding an enemy at a tangent to the jump will